aurmich/laravelpizza.com/laravel/Modules/Xot/docs/enum-standards.md

 # Enum Standards in <nome progetto>

 This document defines the standards and best practices for working with Enums in the <nome progetto> project.
+# Enum Standards in <nome progetto>

+This document defines the standards and best practices for working with Enums in the <nome progetto> project.

 ## Naming Conventions